 Broth – is made using meat, vegetables, herbs and water.
 It is cooked for a short amount of time, typically an hour up to 2 hours.
 It is meant to be light and flavorful.
 You can enjoy a cup of broth on it’s own or mix with soup as a base.
 It will stay fluid and not become gelatinous.

 Bone Broth – is made using bones that roasted and then simmered with water for a long period of time.
-Everyone I talked to said not to add herbs, carrots or celery.
+Everyone I have talked to said not to add herbs, carrots or celery.
 To keep it as pure as possible.
 The purpose is to not add extra ingredients such as sugar (from carrots) and to keep all the nutrients the bones provide.
 After roasting the bones they are simmered with water, onion and you can add garlic for three days.
 The goal is to extract all the gelatin and minerals from the bones.
 It will be very gelatinous.

 Healing Green Broth – is a mixture of rich bone broth and fresh herbs blended together and then enjoyed.
 I add Vital Proteins Collagen and grass fed butter to the one we enjoy for lunch.
 It is really very filling and I feel satisfied enjoying it for lunch.
 If I am extra hungry I might add a salad alongside.

-Now to now to my recipe for rich Beef Bone Broth, which by the way is outstanding.
+Now to my recipe for rich Beef Bone Broth, which by the way is outstanding.
 What I have learned from the butchers I talked to is that you want to use the best animal bones you can get.
 Grass fed and free of antibiotics is the best option as you are cooking the bones down to get as much as of them as possible.
 The last thing you want to do is use polluted bones and meat.
 For this Beef Bone Broth recipe I use a mixture of grass fed bones as well as some with marrow and an oxtail.
 I use a small amount of melted down beef tallow or olive oil to roast the bones.
 I do not add salt or pepper nor any vegetables.
 I want it to be as sugar and salt free as possible, otherwise, what is the purpose.
 I add half of a yellow onion and some garlic, then let it simmer and do it’t thing for three days.
 I have to admit I was skeptical at first but now I am digging this recipe as it is rich and flavorful as well I tend to feel pretty good after a few days of enjoying.
 Plus, longer nails is a treat!

 Beef Bone Broth